 All the software packages which are created using Desktop Central are stored in a central Software Repository.
 Once saved, these packages can be reused multiple times.
 There are two types of software repositories available in Desktop Central: Network Share Repository and HTTP Repository.
 Network Share repository is used while deploying software packages to LAN agents and HTTP repository is required for deploying software packages to WAN agents.

-Downloading the software packages and running the executables takes up a lot of processor's resources, which may lead to reduced performance while deployment and hence loss of productivity for employees.
-To prevent this, you can deploy software packages within a suitable time interval by configuring a deployment policy.
+Downloading the software packages and running the executables takes up a lot of processor's resources, which may lead to reduced performance while application deployment and hence loss of productivity for employees.
+To prevent this, you can deploy software packages using software deployment tools within a suitable time interval by configuring a deployment policy.
 This allows you to install applications on the desired day/date/time, within a preset time window.
 Scheduling software deployment at off-hours helps bring desired results in terms of cost as well as performance within your environment.

-Desktop Central allows you to copy the necessary installables to the client computers before installing or uninstalling applications.
+Desktop Central allows you to copy the necessary installable to the client computers before installing or uninstalling applications.
 This can be configured while setting up the deployment policy.
 It is optional and when selected will speed up the installation/uninstallation process.